Deep-MI/FastSurfer/recon_surf/README.md

 For more details see `--help`.

-### Example 1: recon-surf inside Docker
+### Example 1: Surface module inside Docker

-Docker can be again be used to simplify the installation (no FreeSurfer on system required).
+Docker can be used to simplify the installation (no FreeSurfer on system required).
 Given you already ran the segmentation pipeline, and want to just run the surface pipeline on top of it (i.e. on a different cluster), the following command can be used:
 ```bash